 There is no health care in villages in Darfur, Sudan, but I believe we can help.
-Please will you enable us to provide five bars of soap to each family?
+Please will you enable us to provide five bars of soap to each family in the Kids for Kids villages?
 We need it right now, if there is to be a chance of making a difference.
-We have already delivered soap for the first 19 Kids for Kids’ villages – there are another 81 – and then all the other villages in Darfur.
+We have already delivered soap for the first 19 Kids for Kids’ villages – there are another 86 – and then all the other villages in Darfur.

 £20 will provide 5 bars of soap, illustrated instruction leaflets, and transportation to the village – for 10 families.
 Just £380 per village; an average of 225 families in each.
-There are 100 Kids for Kids villages, but over 900 in Darfur.
+There are 105 Kids for Kids villages, but over 900 in Darfur.
 Every family needs our help and every single bar of soap will make a difference.
-I would appreciate any help you can give by supporting our Covid-19 Appeal for Soap.
+I would appreciate any help you can give by donating soap.